joaopinheiro1241913/devops-24-25-1241913/README.md

 This repository contains all **class assignments** for the **DevOps course** in the **SWitCH DEV 2024/2025 program**.
 It serves as a structured collection of **practical projects and exercises** covering **key DevOps methodologies, tools, and best practices**.

-Throughout the semester, various topics such as **version control, build automation, CI/CD, and infrastructure management** will be explored.
+Throughout the semester, various topics such as **version control, build automation, CI/CD pipelines, containerization, and virtualization** will be explored using tools like **Git, Jenkins, Docker, and Vagrant**.
 Each assignment is **documented with explanations, code snippets, and results** to ensure a comprehensive learning experience.

 ---